wenhaogoh/hack4good2021api/README.md

 # The Social Census

+This is a prototype built for Hack For Good 2021 and is currently deployed at: https://hack4good2021.herokuapp.com/

-For more information, visit https://github.com/wenhaogoh/hack4good2021.
+For more information, visit: https://github.com/wenhaogoh/hack4good2021

 ## Inital setup